Bank-Builder/temporal_journey/final_word.md

 ```
 note: The GiST index type does not support one-dimensional data types which is why we use the btree_gist extension

-SO although there is no row for the 2nd we can find the valid rate for the 2nd using the "contains @> operator"
+Back to our jibar data - although there is no row with a rate for the '2019-02-02' we can find the valid rate for the 2nd Feb using the "contains @> operator"
 ```SQL
 SELECT rate from jibar WHERE validity_period @> date '20190202';
 ```